<== you are here

 Underlined = value as initially wound.

-The transformers are constructed to allow removing a turn(s) on either the A or O winding wire (but not both on the same IsoT) for the closest possible R match.
+The transformers are constructed to allow removing a turn(s) on either the A or O winding wire (but not both on the same IsoT) for a given transformer's closest possible R match.

 Detailed Contents: